Bates family: Bates College

 Bates wrote to Cheney and noted the naming of the college after him on May 18, 1863, saying:In regard to the name of your college, I can only say that my choice would have been to name it after someone more worthy of its inception and history...
 I am sorry the Board of Trustees have renamed the college after me as I cannot raise so much money as people may think I am asking money for myself.By his death in 1878, Bates had amassed a total net worth of approximately $79.4 million (worth $1.7 billion in 2016), and as the richest member of the family.
 The family possessed assets that included his holdings in Maine, New York, and Massachusetts that encompassed the non-operational value of B. T. Loring & Co., Bates, Turner & Co., his holding company the Bates Manufacturing Company, his stake in the Lewiston Water Company, Bates Mill, and miscellaneous banking endeavors in New York.
-In his Will he pledged $50,000 to his wife Sarah Gilbert along with his 2.8 million dollar estate, $10,000 to his brother William, $10,000 to his brother Elkanah Bates II, $10,000 equally divided among the children of his sister, Charlotte, $10,000 to Edward Atkinson, and $10,000 to George Fabian.
+In his Will he pledged $50,000 to his wife Sarah Gilbert along with his 2.8-million-dollar estate, $10,000 each to his brothers William and Elkanah Bates II, Edward Atkinson, George Fabian, as well as $10,000 equally divided among the children of his sister, Charlotte.
 He left each of his children, Benjamin Edward V, Lilian, Sarah, and Author $250,000 in the form of a trust.

 However, Bates had $200,000 in outstanding debt and a pledged $100,000 to Bates College after his death.
 His family was required expend the $100,000 pledged but due to conditions placed on the inheritances, restricted distribution, and familial debt, the Supreme Judicial Court of Massachusetts eventually ruled that Bates' heirs did not have to pay Bates College the pledged $100,000.
 After a period of recession the college began to financially recuperate to a larger endowment, independently.
 Over the next couple of years Bates College's endowment grew slowly and steadily.
 Although much has been speculated on the calculated sum of the family's wealth, many agree it has fallen below Bates' $79.4 million in 1878.